wazuh/wazuh-documentation/source/learning-wazuh/audit-commands.rst

 Create a list of commands that Wazuh will watch for
 ---------------------------------------------------

 Wazuh allows you to maintain flat file CDB lists (key only or key:value) which are compiled into a special binary format to facilitate high-performance lookups in Wazuh rules.
 Such lists must be created as files, added to the Wazuh configuration, and then compiled.
-After that, rules can be built that look up decoded fields in those CDB lists as part of their match criteria.
-Right now we want a list of commands that Wazuh should give us a special alert about when they are executed.
+After that, rules can be built to look up decoded fields in those CDB lists as part of their match criteria.
+Right now, we want to create a list of commands that Wazuh will use to give us special alerts when executed.

 1. On wazuh-manager, create ``/var/ossec/etc/lists/suspicious-programs`` with
    this content:

     .. code-block:: console